Blature/Nano-banana-generator/SETUP.md

 - Check network connectivity

 ### Gemini API Errors
-- Verify the API key is correct
+- Verify the API key is correct in `.env` file
-- Check API quota/limits
+- Check API quota/limits in Google AI Studio
-- Verify the API endpoint URL is correct
+- Verify the model name `GEMINI_MODEL_NAME` is correct (default: `gemini-3-pro-image-preview`)
-- Note: The API response structure may need adjustment based on actual Gemini API implementation
+- Ensure you have access to the Gemini API and the specific model
+- Check that `@google/generative-ai` package is installed: `npm install`

 ### Permission Errors
 - Ensure non-admin users are added by root admins